aretext/aretext/docs/customization.md

 | WSL on Windows       | `clip.exe`, `powershell Get-Clipboard` |
 | tmux                 | `tmux set-buffer`, `tmux show-buffer`  |

 We can add custom menu commands to copy the current selection to the system clipboard and paste from the system clipboard into the document.

-For example, on Wayland:
+On Linux (Wayland):

 ```
-- name: custom-clipboard-commands
+- name: linux-wayland-clipboard-commands
   pattern: "**"
   config:
     menuCommands: